Key Quote

 WOW — THE MASTER'S TOOLS (Audre Lorde)

 Audre Lorde's declaration that 'the master's tools will never dismantle the master's house' speaks directly to Caliban's predicament.
 Can resistance conducted in the coloniser's language truly challenge colonial power, or does it merely confirm the coloniser's cultural dominance?
 Caliban's curse is both an act of resistance AND proof of assimilation — he fights back, but in English.
-This paradox (seemingly contradictory truth) is central to postcolonial studies: colonised peoples worldwide have transformed European languages into vehicles for anticolonial expression (Chinua Achebe writing in English, Aimé Césaire in French), demonstrating that Lorde's tools can be repurposed — bent toward liberation even if they were forged for domination.
+This paradoxparadox — A seemingly contradictory statement that reveals a deeper truth is central to postcolonial studies: colonised peoples worldwide have transformed European languages into vehicles for anticolonial expression (Chinua Achebe writing in English, Aimé Césaire in French), demonstrating that Lorde's tools can be repurposedrepurposed — Adapted for a new use different from the original intention — bent toward liberation even if they were forged for domination.

 Key Words